Volunteering as a Dental Professional

 - Assisting in Patient Triage

-- Assisting in the Vision Section - helping patients select frames for their glasses, making glasses in the Vision Lab, check patients out
+- Assisting in the Vision Section - helping patients select frames for their glasses, making glasses in the Vision Lab, checking patients out

 - Translators (also needed on the afternoon of the day before the clinic)